How estimated rates work in Xeneta

 Oct 31, 2019

 At Xeneta, we strive to deliver meaningful data for every port in the world.
-We are proud of the unmatched freight rate coverage we provide in the industry and, as of 2019, we have coverage for over 10 million TEUs moving on the largest global trade lanes.
+We are proud of the unmatched freight rate coverage we provide in the industry and, where we have coverage for over 10 million TEUs moving on the largest global trade lanes.
 But providing rates for the vastness of the global shipping still remains a monumental task.

 By taking a data science approach to our collection of freight rate data, we can discover and extrapolate some rather surprising results.
 One such result is what we call estimated rates — computed approximations of what prices on trade lanes might look like when there is little real-world data available.